Managing Entities in Central#

 If you skipped the Quick Start above, we suggest you go back and give it a try.
 You will learn hands on with Central a lot of what will be described below.

-In these early versions of Entities, you cannot create an Entity List directly through the Central website.
-To begin using Entities, you will need to author a Form which defines them.
-By uploading a Form that specifies the fields in a Submission that should be used to create a new Entity, and the name of the Entity List these new Entities should go to, you will prompt Central to create the Entity List.
+By uploading a Form that specifies the properties in a Submission that should be used to create a new Entity, and the name of the Entity List these new Entities should go to, you will prompt Central to create the Entity List.
 You'll be able to see the Entity information that Central recognized in your Form once you upload it.

 When you publish this Form, the new Entity List and new Entity Properties will be created for you automatically within the Project.
 You can learn more about authoring these kinds of Forms in the sections below.